uashogeschoolutrecht/studentdropout/README.md

 - Harald Breshamer (Analytics domain team Student & Marketing Analytics)
 - Bram Versteeg (Analytics domain team Student & Marketing Analytics)

-# Goal
-Current drop-out rates of freshman students at the Hogeschool Utrecht averages 40% each year.
-We aim to create a ML-based tool that identifies freshman students at risk of dropping out early in their academic journey at Hogeschool Utrecht.
-This allows for timely interventions that are tailored to individual needs, thereby enhancing student success and promoting equity in educational outcomes.

-Currently we are in Phase 2: extending the prototype model with more data, and we loosely follow the approach as proposed by [the Datacoalitie](https://datagedrevenonderzoekmbo.nl/themas/voorspelmodel/praktijkpilot-de-uitnodigingsregel/).
-The goal of this phase is to predict freshman student drop-out with an accuracy of 75+%, a recall of 70+%, a precision of 60+% and a F1 score of 65+% [add references].

 ## Stakeholders & collaborators
 - Timme Stols (Team Digitale Leeromgeving)
 - Klaske de Hoop (Team Data & Analytics)